Admin Manual – Using the Security Operations Board

 1. Overview

-The board is divided into four color-coded columns:
+The board is organized into four color-coded columns:

-• Urgent (Red) – Critical or panic alerts that need immediate attention.
+• Urgent (Red): Critical incidents or panic alerts requiring immediate action.

-• Active (Yellow) – Incidents currently being handled by guards.
+• Active (Yellow): Incidents currently being addressed by guards.

-• Review (Blue) – Incidents awaiting admin verification or notes.
+• Review (Blue): Incidents pending admin verification or additional notes.

-• Resolved / Published (Green) – Completed incidents that have been verified or shared with clients.
+• Resolved / Published (Green): Finalized incidents that have been verified or shared with clients.

 2. What You're Seeing